radiantearth/stac-api-spec/ogcapi-features/extensions/transaction/README.md

 When the body is a partial Item:

-- Shall only create a new resource
+- Shall only create a new resource.
+- Shall return 409 if an Item exists for the same collection and id values.
+- Shall populate the `collection` field in the Item from the URI.
 - Shall return 201 and a Location header with the URI of the newly added resource for a successful operation.
 - May return the content of the newly added resource for a successful operation.
-- Shall return 409 if an Item exists for the same collection and id values.

 When the body is a partial ItemCollection:

-- Shall only create a new resource
+- Shall only create a new resource.
+- Shall return 409 if an Item exists for any of the same collection and id values.
+- Shall populate the `collection` field in each Item from the URI.
 - Shall return 201 without a Location header.
-- Shall return 409 if an Item exists for any of the same collection and id values.
 - May create only some of the Items in the ItemCollection.

 All cases: